R-Type Final 2

-The western versions of the game are published by NIS America, and were released on April 30, 2021.
+The western versions of the game are published by NIS America.
 R-Type Final 2 is the first game in the series to be released outside of Japan since R-Type Dimensions in 2009.
+It was released on April 30, 2021, and Final 3 Evolved was released in late April 2023.

 Development

 On April 1, 2019, Granzella released a teaser trailer for R-Type Final 2.
 Later that day, the company confirmed via Twitter that the game was not an April Fools joke and was actively in development.
 A crowdfunding campaign was announced to be taking place in May, with an additional campaign also taking place in October the same year.
 The crowdfunding campaign ended on November 1, 2019, raising total of US$1,094,459 (¥118,673,775), to be develop in-game contents, including tribute battle stages from the previous R-TYPE titles, worldwide subtitles support.
-The developers has announced there will be rewards to give to those who contributed, they will receive different sets of gifts depends on the differ tiers funding they made in the project, these sets includes the Physical copy of the game, digital copy of the game, original soundtrack CD, hardcover art book, tee shirt, as well as the contributor's name to be featuring in the endgame credit.
-There are also 4 brand new player-ships for the title.
-The game is developed using Epic Games' Unreal Engine 4.
+The developers announced that there would be rewards to give to those who contributed, receiving different sets of gifts depending on the various funded tiers they made into the project; these sets include the physical copy of the game, its digital version, the original soundtrack CD, a hardcover art book, and a T-shirt, as well as the contributor's name to be featured in the endgame credits.
+There were also 4 brand new player-ships developed for the title.
+The game was developed using Epic Games' Unreal Engine 4.

-R-Type Final 2 is being produced by Goro Matsuo and designed by Kazuma Kujo.
-Kujo previously worked on R-Type Delta, R-Type Tactics and R-Type Final, as well as other titles like several games in the Disaster Report series.
-The game was released on April 29, 2021 in Japan, and on April 30, 2021 worldwide.
+R-Type Final 2 was produced by Goro Matsuo and designed by Kazuma Kujo.
+Kujo previously worked on R-Type Delta, R-Type Tactics and R-Type Final, as well as in other titles like several games in the Disaster Report series.
+The game was released on April 29, 2021, in Japan, and on April 30, 2021, worldwide.